-How to Display WooCommerce Products With No (Or Low-Quality) Images
+How to Display WooCommerce Products With No (or Small or Low-Quality) Images

 Many online stores are highly visual by nature.
 If you’re using WooCommerce to run your store, for instance, you may have noticed that it places a lot of emphasis on product imagery.
-However, what if you don’t have access to high-quality photographs for your products, or you don’t want to include images at all?
+However, what if you don’t have access to high-quality photographs for your products?
+What if you just want to include small thumbnails, or if you don’t want to include images at all?

 While displaying lots of media can be very valuable for some stores, it’s not always necessary.
 If you have a different vision for your shop, or are constrained as to what imagery you can use, there’s no need to worry.
 There are alternative ways you can display your WooCommerce products in an attractive and compelling manner, such as in a dynamic table: